Welcome to the website of Wales Trails.

 In 2005 two lads from Pontypridd, south Wales; Dave Lewis and Derek Goode, cycled the iconic Land’s End to John o’ Groats route and raised over £1000 for Ty Hafan (a children’s hospice in Wales).
-The ride was a great success, and the two Welshmen joined a special band of brothers who’ve all experienced the highs and the lows of this great, long-distance trip.
+The ride was a great success, and the two Welshmen joined a special band of brothers who’ve all experienced the highs and the lows of this great, long-distance cycling trip.

 Fast-forward a few years (11 years to be precise) and one of the riders decided it was time to create a challenge closer to home.
-This time he’d include Wales.
+This time he’d focus on Wales.
 And so in the summer of 2016 Dave Lewis decided to create a new route, this time cycling around Wales to raise money for Prostate Cancer UK.

 Not quite as far as LEJOG, but just as challenging, especially as he was fifty years old and had only been back on the road bike about twice since 2005!